fluentform/fluentform/readme.txt

 = I want to report a bug, where to report? =

 The entire source code is <a href="https://github.com/fluentform/fluentform">available on github</a>.
 Please feel free to fork and send a pull request or report a bug.
+You can get support from our official support thread at <a href="https://wpmanageninja.com/support-tickets/">wpmanageninja.com/support-tickets</a>

 == Screenshots ==